PerHenrikS/CollabWhiteboard/README.md

 # CollabWhiteboard
-Small collaborative whiteboard to test nodejs and socketio
+Small collaborative whiteboard to test nodejs and socketio.
+_Alot of functionality is not yet implemented_

 This project requires nodejs.